day8/re-frame/examples/simple/README.md

 1. [install Clojure](https://purelyfunctional.tv/guide/how-to-install-clojure/)
 1. `git clone https://github.com/day8/re-frame.git`
 2. `cd re-frame/examples/simple`
-3. Run "`lein do clean, shadow watch client`"  to compile the app and start up shadow-cljs hot-reloading
+3. Run "`lein watch`"  to compile the app and start up shadow-cljs hot-reloading
 4. Wait for the compile to finish.
 At a minumum, 15 seconds.
 But, if you are new to ClojureScript and some downloads are needed (caches are empty), it might take a minute or two.
 Eventually you should see `[:client] Build Completed (...)`
 5. Open `http://localhost:8280/example.html` to see the app